Students from De Montfort University Leicester DMU) are giving a young mother her precious time back by volunteering to help her at home.

 But, thanks to volunteers from DMU, Laverne now has the time she needs to do the things which matter.

-Once a week, Danielle Watson, a 19-year-old Criminology and Criminal Justice student and Karishma Chandrahas, a 21-year-old Pharmacy student, make the trip to Laverne’s Hamilton home and clean, hoover and help entertain Alessa.
+Once a week, Danielle Watson, a 19-year-old Criminology and Criminal Justice student and Karishma Chandrahas, a 21-year-old Pharmacy student, make the trip to Laverne’s Hamilton home and clean, vacuum and help entertain Alessa.

 The volunteering scheme is run by DMU, in partnership with Macmillan Cancer Support, through DMU Square Mile, the university’s community engagement team, which runs a network of public good schemes throughout the local area, putting student and academic skills to a positive and practical use.